MikhailTodes/portfolio/_projects/1myhog_racer.md

 The gimbal is made up of two 3D printed pieces.
 (Solid Works files found <a href="https://github.com/MikhailTodes/myhog_racer/tree/master/Model" target="_blank">here</a>).
 The inner piece has the motor attached and rotates about a longitudinal axis (roll) in the MYHOG's forward direction.
 This allows for forward or backwards drive.
 It is driven by the bottom servo.
 The outer piece rotates about a lateral axis (pitch) in the MYHOG's forward direction, allowing the MYHOG to steer left or right.
 It is driven by the top servo.
 At the moment the servos are connected to the gimbal pieces using small wooden rods.
 Each rod has a hole in both ends to enable a threaded wire to attach and still allow enough flexibility for rotation.
 With testing I have found this allows too much play and thus instability.
 Different materials will be tried in further models.

 ### Motor Connection and Hemisphere
 The hemisphere is a racquet-ball ball with the top cut off.
-I 3D printed the piece below to attach to the motor and fit inside the racquet-ball ball.
+I 3D printed the piece below to attach to the motor on the one end and fit inside the racquet-ball ball on the other.

 [comment]: <> (pic of motor connection piece)